 Under the auspices of Wunderbar Together USA 2021, a comprehensive and collaborative initiative funded by the German Federal Foreign Office and implemented by the Goethe-Institut, the American Council on Germany will host the German-American Sister Cities Youth Forum, a virtual exchange designed to engage young civic leaders ages 14 to 21 in Germany and the U.S. in a transatlantic dialogue about issues confronting their local communities.

-Through a series of interactive meetings, representatives from local youth councils and youth leadership programs in five pairs of U.S.-German sister cities will discuss issues including climate change and sustainability, the need to confront racial inequality and promote diversity, and the importance of civic engagement and youth participation in their communities.
+Through a series of interactive meetings, representatives from local youth councils and youth leadership programs in five pairs of U.S.-German sister cities will discuss issues including climate change and sustainability, diversity, equity, and inclusion, and the importance of civic engagement and youth participation in their communities.

 This exchange – which is a direct result of a series of 2020 Transatlantic Town Halls with mayors as part of the Wunderbar Together initiative – provides an opportunity for the next generation of politically engaged youth to explore critical issues in an international context, to learn from their counterparts abroad, and to shape how they address these issues in the future.
 The virtual exchanges will take place from August to December 2021.

 The sister cities and organizations engaged in the project include:

 - Austin-Koblenz – Austin Youth Council and Jugendrat Koblenz

 - Buffalo-Dortmund – Open Buffalo Youth Action Project and Jugendring Dortmund

 - Charlotte-Krefeld – Charlotte-Mecklenburg Youth Council and Jugendbeirat Krefeld